Public Restoration Effort Volunteers

 What will I do as a volunteer?

-- Education Volunteers assist our staff with running our interactive education field trip programs for schools Monday through Friday 9:00am – 12:00pm.
+- Education Volunteers assist our staff with running our interactive education field trip programs for schools Monday through Friday.
+They will also help with digital content creation in off season.

 - Public Program Volunteers assist our staff with running Discovery Center public hours and special events Friday, Saturday and Sunday.